151 Best George Orwell Quotes on Truth, Politics and Power

 After attending Eton, Orwell opted for the Indian Civil Service, becoming a policeman in Burma in 1921, an experience that fueled his first novel, “Burmese Days”.

-Leaving the police, he lived among tramps, the poor and homeless in London and Paris, documenting his experiences in his first non-fiction book, “Down and Out in Paris and London”.
+Leaving the police, he lived among tramps, the poor and the homeless in London and Paris, documenting his experiences in his first non-fiction book, “Down and Out in Paris and London”.

 His democratic socialist convictions inspired his political writing and played an influential role in works like “The Road to Wigan Pier” and “Homage to Catalonia”.
 “Animal Farm” and “Nineteen Eighty-Four” became global icons of literature, translated worldwide and offering a stark critique of totalitarianism.